gentlee/react-redux-cache/README.md

 #### How mutation fetching differs from queries?

-**Queries:** Queries are throttled: query with the same cache key (generated from params by default) is cancelled if is already running.
+**Queries:** Queries are throttled: query with the same cache key (generated from params by default) is cancelled if already running.

 **Mutations:** Mutations are debounced: previous similar mutation is aborted if it was running when the new one started.
 Second argument in mutations is `AbortSignal`, which can be used e.g. for cancelling http requests.